tmontserrat/biology_data_science_blog/README.md

-# biology_data_science_blog
+# Biology Data Science
-Scripts used in my bioinformatics blog 'biology data science'.
+In this repository you can find the scripts used in my bioinformatics' blog.